Rowllins Mental Health and Wellness Center, LLC.

 Biography

 I live in the Appalachian Mountains in rural, far southwestern Virginia.
 My husband and I have a blended family, and 5 dogs.
 Several people in my family are Neurodivergent while others are Neurotypical.
+I am a 2E, Late diagnosed Autistic AFAB person.
+I identify as demisexual and my pronouns are she/her.
 I have MCAS, EDS, POTS and a couple other chronic conditions and illnesses.
-I have Fatty Liver Disease and am a breast cancer survivor (Mastectomy for DCIS and Invasive Breast Cancer Stage IA, 7-2024).
+I have Nonalcoholic Fatty Liver Disease and am a breast cancer survivor (Mastectomy for DCIS and Invasive Breast Cancer Stage IA, 7-2024).
+I have lived experience being the caretaker for family members who have chronic physical or mental conditions requiring advocacy and extra support needs.

 I am a generalist, working with most all mental health needs.
 I have chosen to be a generalist because the people in my area have very limited access to mental health services.
 They have a large range of needs, and there are few providers.
 Geographical barriers, resource barriers (including access to internet), and other barriers create difficulties for many of the people in this area.
 That is also why I offer appointments by phone.
 I do provide sessions with a text component to the video platform for persons who communicate best through non-verbal methods.

 It is because I am a generalist that I do not provide services for people who are seeking treatment for eating disorders or for people who are seeking court mandated sexual offender treatment.
 I do not provide sex therapy.
+I do not provide primary substance use/abuse treatment.
 All these services require specialization.
 I do not work with persons who are under the age of 18.

 I create customized therapy experiences for my clients.
 I am a geek.
 I LOVE data and learning, and incorporate much of that learning into my therapy style.
 This is why most of my clients find their therapy experiences with me have a holistic frame.
 I am also quite good at identifying what I DO NOT know.
 When there is something about which I am uninformed, I am willing (and often very happy) to spend the time needed to learn and become competent in that area.
 I am also willing and happy to refer out as needed to ensure that my clients get the best possible service.